zfdang/visual-geolocation-traceroute/README.md

  15.|-- 152.70.248.50 (Oracle Cloud Infrastructure (ap-seoul-1); Oracle Corporation; Seoul; Seoul; South Korea)             10.0%    10   65.1  65.9  64.9  67.5   1.0
 ```

-## open google-maps.html in browser
+## Open google-maps.html in browser

+This file will be opened automatically.
+If don't, please open google-maps.html manually.

 You will see visual traceroute information like: